-- If you are vegetarian and not strickly vegan add some cheese to the top of the stuffed squash before baking.
+- If you are vegetarian and not strictly vegan add some cheese to the top of the stuffed squash before baking.

-- If you are not sticky vegan you could also saute the vegetables in butter instead of olive oil for a richer dish.
+- If you are just vegetarian you could also saute the vegetables in butter instead of olive oil for a richer dish.
 If you are vegan and want that similar taste use a vegan butter substitute.

 - You could substitute spinach for kale or leave it out.

 - Add your favorite nut instead of walnuts or leave it out to make this nut-free.